Warren-Wang-OG/go-chirpy/README.md

 `POST /api/login` - Authenticate a User / login

+`POST /api/polka/webhooks` - Upgrade a user to "Chirpy Red"

 `POST /api/refresh` - Use a refresh token to get a new access token

 `POST /api/revoke` - Revoke the given refresh token